 Receive initial professional development training.

-Within 30 days of submitting your application, you must receive the following training in courses approved by the KDHE secretary:
+Within 30 days of submitting your application, you must receive the following training in courses approved by the KDHE Secretary:

-- Basic child development (including supervision of children)
+- Basic child development

 - Handling of hazardous materials

-- Transporting children safely
+- Transportation of children

 Discover optional assistance programs to help your child care center.